 Tuition fees do not include accommodation and transport charges.
-You will need to consider additional costs such as visas, medical insurance and living costs including travel, accommodation and day-to-day expenses.
+You will need to consider additional costs such as visas, visa deposit, medical insurance and living costs including travel, accommodation and day-to-day expenses.

 United Arab Emirates (UAE) law requires all non-national students to obtain a visa for the duration of their studies.
 Student visas are issued for a 12 month period, so renewals will be required for each academic year of study on our undergraduate programmes offered in Dubai.

 Please note: The cost of a visa is set by the UAE Government Services Office (GSO) and is subject to change.

 USW charges tuition fees for the delivery of its courses and you have the responsibility for payment.

 A minimum deposit of 25% must be paid to the University before your pre-enrolment can be processed*.
 The deposit will be held against fees for your course and is not usually refundable.
 Any refund will usually be subject to a 1000 AED administration charge.
 The remaining 75% can be paid in three equal payments.
 The usual payment deadline for each year of study is the last working day of the following months.
 For courses starting in September, payment dates are pre-enrolment, November, January and March.
 For courses starting in February, payment dates are pre-enrolment, April, June and August.
 For more information on our payment schedule or how to pay tuition fees on our pay your tuition fees page.